What is Surplus?

 Coming to the Warehouse

-You can stop by our warehouse located at 755 Alexander Road, Door 4 (just south of route 1) on certain days.
+Please check the surplus website before you arrive, to verify the days we are open that month.
+Our warehouse is located at 755 Alexander Road, Door 4 (just south of route 1).
 If you are interested in items for personal use, you will need to bring a Mastercard or Visa credit card, we do not accept cash.
 And remember, the items are available on a first come, first serve basis.

 - Thursdays, 8:30 a.m. - 9:30 a.m.
 Open to Princeton University personnel